Event Policies for Syslogs and Traps

 Creating a Syslog Event Policy in the Classic User Interface

-From the Event Policies page (or the Event Policy Manager page in the classic SL1 user interface), you can define a new event.
+From the Event Policy Manager page in the classic Skylar One user interface, you can define a new event.
 You can define custom events to meet your business requirements.
 You can also define events to be triggered by any custom Dynamic Application alerts you have created.

 1. Go to Event Policy Manager page (Registry > Events > Event Manager).